Linear-Delay Enumeration for Minimal Steiner Problems: Enumerating minimal Steiner trees via branching

 Finally, we consider the space complexity of the algorithm.
-The size of each solution is $\order{n}$ and we use $A$ to store at most $n$ solutions.
-Hence, we use $\order{n^2}$ space for $A$.
+Since $Q$ stores the first $n$ solutions, we use $\order{n^2}$ space for $Q$.
 The remaining estimation of the space complexity is analogous to \Cref{theo:st:amortized}.
 Thus, the overall space complexity is $\order{n^2}$. \end{proof}

 We note that this technique can be used when each internal node in the enumeration tree has at least two children.
-Thus, we also use this technique to obtain linear delay bounds for other problems.
+Thus, we also use this technique to obtain linear delay bounds for other problems, which will be discussed in the next section.